 I'm coming out of pocket on my own, trying to uncover things, trying to save a republic, you know, and people cannot get beyond themselves.

-You know, and the thing that that you're you're right on all the points.
+You know, and the thing that you're right on all the points, this is where the media is so corrupt.

-Is that, you know, they they had an impeachment of this president over one anonymous hearsay whistleblower.
+This is where Democrats are so morally bankrupt is that, you know, they had an impeachment of this president over one anonymous hearsay whistleblower.

 One.

-I'll say it again, under penalty of perjury, that are telling their stories and corroborating their stories.
+I'll say it again, under penalty of perjury that are telling their stories and corroborating their stories.

 What do we have?